 According to the AASL website, “The Best Apps for Teaching and Learning is a recognition honoring apps of exceptional value to inquiry-based teaching and learning as embodied in the American Association of School Librarians’ Standards for the 21st-Century Learner.”
-The apps are broken into the following categories: Books; Science, Technology, Engineering, and Math (STEM); Organization and Management; Social Sciences; and Content Creation.
-If you’re really interested, they have a link to their 2013 list at the bottom.
+The apps are broken into the following categories: Books; Science, Technology, Engineering, and Math (STEM); Organization and Management; Humanities and Art; and Content Creation.
+Links to their 2013 - 2015 lists are located at the bottom.

-The 2014 Best Websites for Teaching & Learning “foster the qualities of innovation, creativity, active participation, and collaboration.
+The 2016 Best Websites for Teaching & Learning “foster the qualities of innovation, creativity, active participation, and collaboration.
 They are free, Web-based sites that are user friendly and encourage a community of learners to explore and discover.”
-These sites are also broken down by categories: Media Sharing; Digital Storytelling; Manage and Organize; Social Networking & Communication; Content Resources; and Curriculum Collaboration.
-If this isn’t enough information to keep you busy, AASL also shared their 2009-2013 lists at the bottom.
+These sites are also broken down by categories: Media Sharing; Digital Storytelling; Manage and Organize; Social Networking and Communication; Content Resources; and Curriculum Collaboration.
+If this isn’t enough information to keep you busy, AASL also shared their 2009-2015 lists at the bottom.

 Kellie and I are always interested in learning how you use our resources.
 If you have a classroom application you would like to share, just let us know.